Scaling Gaussian Process Regression with Full Derivative Observations: Method

-This introduces $d \times m$ extra parameters $\bT = (T_1 \dots T_m)^{(d \times m)}$ to the \dsoftki{} model that can be learned via hyperparameter optimization.
+This introduces $d \times m$ extra parameters $\bT^{(d \times m)} = (T_1 \dots T_m)$ to the \dsoftki{} model that can be learned via hyperparameter optimization.
 The gradient of the softmax interpolation has closed-form solution

 which can be obtained in the standard way via the chain-rule.
-The term
+The $j$-th component of the term

-where we have added a small factor $\epsilon > 0$ to the denominator to avoid division by zero, is thus a unit vector with scale $1/T_{k}^2$ which gives the directional vector between each data point $x_i$ and point $T_k z_k$.
+where we have added a small factor $\epsilon > 0$ to the denominator to avoid division by zero, is proportional to the direction from the scaled interpolation point $T_k \odot z_k$ to the data point $x_i$ along dimension $j$, with scaling factor $1/T_{kj}^2$.
 As a result, points that are nearby can nevertheless have different influences on the interpolation strength of the gradients depending on their respective directions.
 Figure~\ref{fig:perT_v_noperT} illustrates the differences in surface reconstruction using a shared versus individual temperature vector across interpolation points.
+We refer the reader to Appendix~\ref{subsec:supp:md22} for further discussion on the role of temperatures and their connection with lengthscales.